-During 2018/19 meetings of the Audit Committee were attended on a regular basis by the Chief Financial Officer; and the Associate Director for Corporate Governance.
+During 2022/23 meetings of the Audit Committee were attended on a regular basis by the Chief Financial Officer and the Associate Director for Corporate Governance.

-Internal audit and counter fraud representation was provided by the NHS Audit Yorkshire.
+Internal audit and counter fraud representation was provided by NHS Audit Yorkshire.
 External audit representation was provided by the audit team from KMPG.

 In addition to the officers that regularly attend the committee, invitations were extended to members of the executive team and senior managers who attended meetings to present papers and make assurances as required.
+Additionally, the Chief Executive of the Trust and the Chair of the Trust are both invited to attend at least one meeting a year to ensure the effective functioning of the Committee.
+The Chief Executive attended the 14 June 2022 meeting, and the Chair of the Trust attended the 18 October 2022 meeting.